AbdullahBogrek/foks/README.md

 # python-discord
->This repository is for understanding the discord API.
+>:exclamation: This repository is for understanding the discord API.

 > IDE : VSCode <br/>
 > OS : Linux / Ubuntu <br/>

-Using Libraries :<br/>
+:books: Using Libraries :<br/>
   - discord
   - os
   - math